photogabble/laravel-remember-uploads/README.md

   <a href="LICENSE"><img src="https://poser.pugx.org/photogabble/laravel-remember-uploads/license.svg" alt="License"></a>
 </p>

+## About this package

+This middleware allows the application to capture uploaded files and temporarily store them just-in-case the form validation redirects back otherwise loosing the files before your controler could process them.

 ## Install

 Add to your project with compoer via `composer require photogabble/laravel-remember-uploads`.

-Next add the package service provider to your providers configuration in Laravel.
+To enable the package you will need to add its service provider to your app providers configuration in Laravel.

 ```php
 'providers' => [